GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 While we knew that we wanted to tackle this feature request in Manifest V3, none of our existing APIs felt like the right home.
 We also considered aligning with Firefox on their [Content Scripts API][content-scripts], but very early on we identified a couple major drawbacks to this approach.
-First, we knew that we would have incompatible signatures (e.g. dropping`code` support).
+First, we knew that we would have incompatible signatures (e.g. dropping `code` support).
 Second, our API had a different set of design constraints (e.g. needing a registration to persist beyond a service worker's lifetime).
 Finally, this namespace would also pigeonhole us to content script functionality where we're thinking about scripting in extensions more broadly.

 On the executeScript front, we also wanted to expand what this API could do beyond what the Tabs API version supported.
 More specifically, we wanted to support functions and arguments, more easily target specific frames, and target non-"tab" contexts.

+Moving forward, we're also considering how extensions can interact with installed PWAs and other contexts that don't conceptually map to "tabs."

-## Changes in Manifest V3
+## Changes between tabs.executeScript and scripting.executeScript

-In the previous section I mentioned that we're planning to add dynamic content script support.
-While I'd love to dig more into what this might look like or how it might work, design goals, or capabilities, unfortunately we're not quite ready to share those details.

 In the remainder of this post, I'd like to take a closer look at the similarities and differences between `chrome.tabs.executeScript` and `chrome.scripting.executeScript`.

+### Injecting a function with arguments

 While considering how the platform would need to evolve in light of remotely hosted code restrictions, we wanted to find a balance between the raw power of arbitrary code execution and only